Mvrjustid/EmoPainChallenge2020/README.md

 ## Challenge Description
 The EmoPain Movement Behavior challenge comprises three tasks based on the EmoPain dataset, participant need to complete at least one of tasks:
 - **Task 1**: Protective Movement Behavior Detection with MoCap and surface EMG data: In this task, a binary detection model is required to detect the moment of protective behaivor exhibited by patients in a continous way.
 Data collected from healthy subjects without positive protective labelling are also provided.
 Participants may refer to previous papers [Aung et al. 2014](https://dl.acm.org/citation.cfm?id=2686916), [Aung et al. 2016](https://ieeexplore.ieee.org/abstract/document/7173007), [Wang et al. 2019a](https://arxiv.org/abs/1902.08990), [Wang et al. 2019b](https://arxiv.org/abs/1904.10824).
-The training and validation set comprise continuous movement plus sEMG data with continuous binary groudtruth  (per timestep) of selected subjects.
+The training and validation set comprise continuous movement plus sEMG data with **continuous binary** groudtruth labelling (per timestep) of selected subjects.
 The testing set comprises N data windows of the rest subjects with 3s length and 75% overlapping ratio, results reported from you should be N predicted labels.

 - **Task 2**: Pain-level Recognition with Mocap and surface EMG data: Here, participants need to use the movement and surface EMG data to predict the pain-level of the subject during a movement instance.
 Three categories are included: No Pain, Low-level Pain, High-level Pain.
 Participants may refer to previous papers [Olugbade et al. 2014](https://dl.acm.org/citation.cfm?id=2663261), [Olugbade et al. 2015](https://ieeexplore.ieee.org/abstract/document/7344578), [Olugbade et al. 2018 (https://ieeexplore.ieee.org/abstract/document/8269804), [Olugbade et al. 2019](https://dl.acm.org/citation.cfm?id=3299095).
 The training and validation set comprise movement instances (complete movement segments) of each selected subjects, while groudtruth of 3 categories is providede per instance.
 The testing set comprises N movement instances of the rest subjects, results reproted from you should be N predicted labels.